Topolino65/renault-5-dashboard-view/README.md

 You will need to have installed the following features before the card will function as intended.

-01. HACS
+1. HACS
-02. File Editor (Add-on)
+2. File Editor (Add-on)
+3. Browser Mod
-03. Google Map Card by KATA7 (via HACS)
+4. Google Map Card by KATA7 (via HACS)
-04. Mushroom Cards (via HACS)
+5. Mushroom Cards (via HACS)
-05. Button Cards (via HACS)
+6. Button Cards (via HACS)
-06. Your own EV Home Charger’s HA integration
+7. Your own EV Home Charger’s HA integration
-07. Advanced SSH & Web Terminal (Add-on)
+8. Advanced SSH & Web Terminal (Add-on)
-08. Mosquitto MQTT broker (Add-on)
+9. Mosquitto MQTT broker (Add-on)

 If you spot any errors, please raise an issue.
 If there are any other features you would like to see incorporated in a future release, then raise a request